tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/notes/reflections.md

 * APIs - dig more into other gems: rails-api, jbuilder, ActiveModel Serializers, Restclient, Doorkeeper
 * Never did a take-a-ticket, build a feature project.
 * Beef up inheritance challenge.
 Perhaps with grandparentage?
+* Heavier logic once we're in Rails.
+Makes it easier to motivate good testing practices.

 Other assignment ideas: